Skip to content

 The Catechism of the Catholic Church defines anger as a desire for revenge.
-However, prior to the time of Jesus, anger was not interpreted as necessarily negative.
+However, before the time of Jesus, anger was not interpreted as necessarily negative.

 Some stoic philosophers (e.g., Galen and Seneca) viewed anger as a weakness—and even a kind of madness–while Plato viewed it as one of the unruly passions undermining our rational soul.

 Other philosophers saw anger in a more positive light.
 Aristotle, for example, considered anger a natural emotion arising from an injustice that seeks retribution.
-He further noted that when anger achieves its just retribution, it is better than the sweetest honey.
+He further noted that anger is better than the sweetest honey when it achieves its just retribution.

 The Sin of Anger in the Bible

 The Old Testament views anger similarly to Aristotle and mostly addresses it in the context of Yahweh’s anger.
-Since Yahweh’s anger arises out of His moral will, it is always just—and so also are the retribution and punishments that arise from it.
+Since Yahweh’s anger arises out of His moral will, it is always—and so also are the retribution and punishments that arise from it.

 Jesus intentionally links anger to the fifth commandment—the prohibition against killing— suggesting that anger is the interior attitude that gives rise to the most serious sin against our neighbor.